-The duration of the commercial Zero-G flights will be around two and a half hours, with passengers acquiring a total of five minutes of weightlessness, floating in a big padded cabin.
-France’s National Centre for Space Studies (CNES), which operates the specially-adapted plane with the firm Novespace announced that three flights are scheduled for 2013, each having the capacity to carry 40 passengers.
+The commercial Zero-G flight duration will be around two and a half hours, with passengers acquiring a total of five minutes of weightlessness, floating in a big padded cabin.
+France’s National Centre for Space Studies (CNES), which operates the specially adapted plane with the firm Novespace announced that three flights are scheduled for 2013, each having the capacity to carry 40 passengers.

 The European Zero-G experience can be enjoyed for 5,980 euros ($7,770) per person.